-The DDR Read Burst with Wrap (1Dh) instruction enable Double Data Rate throughput on single output of Serial Flash in read mode.
-The address is latched on both rising and falling edge of CLK, and data shift out on both rising and falling edge on CLK at a maximum frequency F_R .
-The 2-bit address can be latched-in at one clock, and 2-bit data can be read out at one clock, which means one bit at rising edge of clock, the other one bit at falling edge of clock.
+The DDR Read Burst with Wrap (1Dh) instruction (DDR Read Burst with Wrap Instruction Sequence Diagram figure) enable Double Data Rate throughput on single pin of Serial Flash in read mode.
+The address is latched on both rising and falling edge of CLK, and data shift out on both rising and falling edge of CLK at a maximum frequency F_R .
+The 2-bit address can be latched-in at one clock, and 2-bit data can be read out at one clock, which means one bit at rising edge of clock, the another one bit at falling edge of clock.
 Once writing DDR Read Burst with Wrap (1Dh) instruction, the following address/dummy/data out will perform as 2-bit instead of previous 1-bit.